EOLab-HSRW/esp32s3_object_detection/day_1/README.md

     - upload
     - open serial monitor
     - copy IP address
-- With your code/text editor open get_images.py and update the IP address
+- With your code/text editorm open get_images.py and update the IP address in the top of the script (URL variable)
 - Open a terminal and navigate to the folder with the .toml file
 - Check if you can run rye (type rye)
     - if not cannot, then type `source "$HOME/.rye/env"`.
 Now you should be able to call rye.
-- make sure your PC/Laptop is connected to the same network as mentioned above
+- **make sure your PC/Laptop is connected to the same network as mentioned above**
 - run the camera server:
-    -type rye run get_images
+    -type: rye run get_images
-- By typing a digit (0-9) you will save the corresponding image on the root folder under ./data/raw/ in a separate folder
+- By pressing a digit (0-9) you will save the corresponding image on the root folder under ./data/raw/ in a separate folder ('q' to close the program)
 - Recommended: One folder per object
-- We recommend taking at least 70 images per object.
+- We recommend taking at least 70 images per object, the object shouldn´t be to small and the image should only include the one object you want to classify.
+Also put the object onto other backgrounds.

 ## Training and Deploying the Classifier in Edge Impulse
 First you need to log-in in [Edge Impulse Studio](https://studio.edgeimpulse.com/login) and create a new project.
 (You are limited to 2 private projects in the free version)